webability-go/xamboo/README.md

 - The Redirect engine has been added
 - All library functions now return an interface{} as variable, not anymore a string (you may have to change all your libraries Run functions)
   This change is important since a library can return a data structure for another library, not necessarly a string.
+- Code Minifier implemented with entry in congig/Host to enable or disable it, and which part are available to minify.
+- Error management implemented (parameters errorpage and errorblock in site configuration)

 V0.3.0 - 2020-01-29
 -----------------------